Skip to contents

 • Rich UI for people: inputs, tables, plots, and formatted HTML.

-• Structured values for the model: the assistant can reason over numbers without scraping the display.
+• Structured values for the model: the assistant can reason over numbers without scraping the display, and ui/update-model-context keeps it aware of what the user changed in the card.

 • Small cards over giant dashboards: each card has one job and maps cleanly to one tool call.